kism/flask-boilerplate/README.md

 App features:

 - App config loads from a TOML file
+  - I don't like using app.config, config.py makes configuration much more flexible.
-- Logging configuration including logging to file
+- Logging configuration, including logging to file
 - Example api call
   - Frontend javascript on the homepage that utilises it
 - 100% test coverage with PyTest